 Traditionally, trials were generally heard over a series of non-consecutive hearing dates and could, therefore, last over a period of years.
-To expedite proceedings, the president of the Supreme Court in October 2002 instituted a policy of consecutive hearings, reducing the likelihood of long adjournments between hearings.
+To expedite proceedings, the president of the Supreme Court instituted a regulation aiming to provide an expected time period for court proceedings and to reduce unnecessary delays.